Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/documentables.md

-# Documentables
+# Documentables Model

-Documentables represent data that is parsed from some sources.
-Think of this data model as of something that could be seen or produced by a compiler frontend, and it's not far off from the truth.
+Documentables represent data that is parsed from sources.
+Think of this data model as of something that could be seen or produced by a compiler frontend, it's not far off from the truth.

 By default, documentables are parsed from `Descriptor` (for `Kotlin`) and [Psi](https://plugins.jetbrains.com/docs/intellij/psi.html)